-- 17. The Secretariat has also installed the new SPS Information Management System (SPS-IMS), the public version of which was launched and presented on 15 October 2007 during the Transparency Workshop.
-The system includes the most recent information on SPS notifications as well as Committee documents, specific trade concerns and Members' National Enquiry Points and Notifications Authorities.
-It facilitates the conduct of searches according to specific needs and interests (product codes, geographic groups, etc) and also the preparation of reports and summaries which can be shared with interested stakeholders.
-The web site of the SPS-IMS is constantly updated with the latest contact details on Members' Enquiry Points and National Notification Authorities. - 18.
+- 16. The main recommendations from the Workshop involved the following six issues: revision of the Recommended Transparency Procedures contained in G/SPS/7/Rev.2; training and dissemination on the SPS Information Management System (SPS IMS) as well as other sources of SPS-related information; regular updates on the level of implementation of transparency provisions; explanatory documents on timeframes related to transparency obligations and on benefits of the SPS Agreement; establishment of a mentoring mechanism between officials responsible for implementing the transparency provisions in different Members; and development of a practical procedural manual.
+Significant progress has been made with respect to all six recommendations. - 17.
+On 30 May 2008, the Committee adopted revised recommended procedures for transparency (G/SPS/7/Rev.3).
+The new procedures, inter alia, clarify the definition of the comment period, encourage the notification of measures conforming to international standards, and provide links for access to full texts of regulations and their translations.
+The new transparency procedures, including the use of the new notification formats, took effect on 1 December 2008. - 18.
+To facilitate Members' management of the large volume of SPS-related information, the Secretariat regularly produces summary documents containing relevant SPS-related information, including monthly summaries of notifications8 received by the Secretariat and an annual listing of all SPS documents.9 Links to these documents can be found on the SPS web page. - 19.
+The Secretariat has also developed the new SPS Information Management System (SPS IMS), the public version of which was launched and presented on 15 October 2007 during the Transparency Workshop.10 The system includes the most recent information on SPS notifications as well as Committee documents, specific trade concerns and Members' National Enquiry Points and Notifications Authorities.
+It facilitates the conduct of searches according to specific needs and interests (product codes, geographic groups, etc. and also the preparation of reports and summaries which can be shared with interested stakeholders.
+The website of the SPSIMS is constantly updated with the latest contact details on Members' Enquiry Points and National Notification Authorities. - 20.
 The WTO Secretariat has provided demonstration sessions on the SPS IMS during the SPS Committee meetings and during its technical assistance programmes.
-It has also responded to ad hoc requests from Members and other interested parties for assistance. - 19.
-With respect to the third recommendation on regular updates on the level of implementation of transparency provisions, the Secretariat has begun to provide annual updates.
+It has also responded to ad hoc requests from Members and other interested parties for assistance. - 21.
+With respect to the recommendation on regular updates on the level of implementation of transparency provisions, the Secretariat has begun to provide annual updates.
 In October 2007, the Secretariat circulated a first background note (G/SPS/GEN/804) providing an overview regarding the level of implementation of the transparency provisions of the SPS Agreement.
-An updated version of this note has been circulated as G/SPS/GEN/804/Rev.1.
-The development of the SPS-IMS will facilitate the compilation and analysis of data related to the implementation of the transparency provisions.
-Furthermore, Members' implementation of the new recommendations on transparency should result in substantially enhanced information. - 20.
+An updated version of this note was circulated as G/SPS/GEN/804/Rev.1 in October 2008.
+The development of the SPS IMS facilitates the compilation and analysis of data related to the implementation of the transparency provisions.
+Furthermore, Members' implementation of the new recommendations on transparency should result in substantially enhanced information. - 22.
 Managing information on transparency remains, however, challenging for many developing country Members who struggle with implementing basic obligations with respect to the transparency provisions of the SPS Agreement.
 Many developing country Members have flagged their need for assistance and support to resolve their individual transparency difficulties, for example with the process of sending notifications to the WTO.
-Other difficulties faced by developing country Members relate to the operation of their SPS National Notification Authority and their National Enquiry Point. - 21.
-The Secretariat developed a mechanism for "mentoring" to assist officials responsible for transparency in developing country Members, and a number of Members have already been "matched" to provide guidance when requested. - 22.
-In addition, Australia and New Zealand have worked with the Secretariat to develop a procedural manual for the operation of Enquiry Points and National Notification Authorities.
-This Transparency Manual reflects the new transparency procedures and will replace the 2002 handbook on "How to Apply the Transparency Provisions of the SPS Agreement". - 23.
-As of 31 August 2008, Members have submitted 6,416 regular notifications and 1,042 emergency notifications (plus related addenda and corrigenda).
-The Committee has also adopted a special format and recommended procedures for the notification of determination of the recognition of equivalence of sanitary or phytosanitary measures, now included in the new transparency procedures.
-Furthermore, the Secretariat has established a mechanism for Members to inform each other of the
+Other difficulties faced by developing country Members relate to the operation of their SPS National Notification Authority and their National Enquiry Point.